 The Adventure Pals is a witty, crazy, wacky, fun platformer for gamers of all ages and skill levels.
-Developer Massive Monster and Publisher Armor Games have brought us a game which will not only keep you entertained for 8-10 hours but also make you laugh out loud at some of the obscure and imaginative dialogue contained within this rather original story.
-Complete with local co-op, plenty of collectables, and even a level up system akin to Tesla vs. Lovecraft, The Adventure Pals is full of interesting mechanics and ideas.
+Developer Massive Monster and Publisher Armor Games have brought us a game that will not only keep you entertained for 8-10 hours but also make you laugh out loud at some of the obscure and imaginative dialogue contained within this rather original story.
+Complete with a local co-op, plenty of collectables, and even a level up system akin to Tesla vs. Lovecraft, The Adventure Pals is full of interesting mechanics and ideas.

 I’ve just finished the game a few hours ago and achieved all but one bugged-out trophy (which is being fixed) and I feel I have a lot to say about the game.
 So, grab your pork flavoured wife, your multi-tool giraffe, and your pet rock and come with me as I talk about what I think of this amazing little platformer…

 Our story begins with our protagonist about to celebrate his birthday with his grandfather.
-You follow him as you learn the basics of combat and general platforming until you come to your present, a giant cake which you wish was full of exotic dancers!
+You follow him as you learn the basics of combat and general platforming until you come to your present, a giant cake that you wish was full of exotic dancers!
 However, your present is much better than that – it’s your very own giraffe!
 Suddenly, the best day of your life becomes the worst as your grandfather is kidnapped by your best friend?!?!
 What evil plan does he have in store for him?
 Just the usual – he wishes to turn him, and everyone else, into walking hotdogs of course.

 And so your adventure begins, you set out with you ‘Kazooie’-like giraffe who will remain secluded in your backpack until you require its services as a wrench or as a ride.
-Also accompanying you on your journey will be your walking, talking pet rock who will not only learn how to save you from falling to your death but will also learn other combat based skills in order to help you out during combat.
+Also accompanying you on your journey will be your walking, talking pet rock who will not only learn how to save you from falling to your death but will also learn other combat-based skills in order to help you out during combat.
 On top of traversing four rather big maps with levels containing various ‘stages’, you will also be on the lookout for sticker packs and cupcakes (for your birthday) and face off against a lot of varied enemies and bosses.
 This is going to be a birthday our protagonist will never forget.

 The game isn’t only about combat though as there are numerous environmental puzzles, item quests, tasks assigned by NPCs and even various situation changing choices where you must pick one option over another which in turn changes what happens in the town.
 The question is, can you save Papa before he becomes a full-on human hotdog hybrid or is it too late to ketchup to our antagonist and prevent him from being a Weiner and having all of the bun!?!?